census-instrumentation/opencensus-website/content/docs.md

 date = "2018-05-15T11:29:28-05:00"
 +++

 Welcome to the developer documentation for OpenCensus.
-Here you can learn about key OpenCensus concepts, find quick starts, reference material, and tutorials for all our supported languages, and more.
-If you’re new to OpenCensus we recommend that you read What is OpenCensus? to find out more about our system and how it works.
-Or, if you want to see OpenCensus in action first, visit the QuickStart for your favourite language.
+Here you can learn about key OpenCensus concepts, find quick starts, reference material, and tutorials for all our supported languages.
+If you’re new to OpenCensus we recommend that you read our [overview](/overview) first.
+Or, if you want to see OpenCensus in action first, visit the quickStart for your favourite language.

+OpenCensus terminology is explained at the [glossary](/glossary).

 ---

 &nbsp;
 #### OpenCensus by Language

 <div class="col-md-12 box" style="margin-top:20px">